mbari-org/sdcat/README.md

 ## File organization

 The sdcat toolkit generates data in the following folders.
-Here, we assume both detection and clustering is output to the same root folder.:
+Here, we assume both detection and clustering is stored in the same root folder:

 ```
 /data/20230504-MBARI/